SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 For inbound messaging there are different levers that can be tuned for maximum performance in a given environment.
 The "batchSize" configuration property of the Solace - Activation Specification (AS) defines the maximum number of messages retrieved at a time from a JMS destination for delivery to a server session.
 The server session then routes those messages to respective Message Driven Beans.
 In addition, the "maxPoolSize" configuration property of the Solace AS defines the maximum number of pooled JMS sessions that can be allocated to MDB threads.
 Therefore to fine tune performance for inbound messaging, the "batchSize" and "maxPoolSize" must be balanced to the rate of incoming messages.

-Another consideration is the overhead of performing JNDI lookups to the Solace message broker.
+Another consideration is the overhead of performing JNDI lookups to the Solace event broker.
 JBoss implements JNDI caching by default.
 Resources referenced by a Message Driven Bean through resource injection will trigger an initial JNDI lookup and subsequently use the cached information whenever the MDB instance is reused from the MDB pool.
 Similarly, Session beans that perform JNDI lookups through a JNDI Context will have that information cached in association with that context.
 Whenever the Session bean instance is reused from the Session bean pool, any lookups using the same JNDI Context will utilize the JNDI cached information.

 Note, in order to use the JNDI caching mechanisms within JBoss you must use JMS through a JCA resource adapter and reference JMS end points in your code through JEE resource injection.